Push notifications are your greatest source of power when it comes to communicating effectively with your clients.

 Be conversational

 You're sending your notification to people, right?
-So you can talk to them like you would talk to a person!
-In fact, this reinforces your relationship with the rider and can make them more receptive to receiving push notifications from you, keeping your app subscribe rate up.
-Equestrians have a lot in common and you can share inside jokes that are very relatable, for example:
+So you can talk to them like you would talk to a person.
+In fact, this reinforces your relationship with the client and can make them more receptive to receiving push notifications from you, keeping your subscribe rate up.
+Equestrians have a lot in common and you can share inside jokes that are very relatable, like this clanger:

 Send at the right time